bobot-dev/BetterWeaponColourMenu/README.md

 # BetterWeaponColourMenu

-This is an UMM mod designed to improve the custom gun colour system.
+This is an BepinEx mod designed to improve the custom gun colour system.

 thank you TheDoomMan#9260 for making the weapon colour variations feature